ummjevel/Generative-AI-for-beginners-dotnet/02-SetupDevEnvironment/readme.md

 **Option 2: C# (.NET) - Ollama**: Ollama allows you to run the demos without needing to connect to GitHub Models or Azure OpenAI.
 It includes all the core .NET development in addition to Ollama, but has a slower start-up time, five minutes on average.
 [Follow this guide](getting-started-ollama.md) if you want to use Ollama

-You can leave the rest of the settings as they are.
+> 💡**Tip** : When creating your codespace, please, use the region closest to you if you have the option in the menu.
+Using a region far away, can cause errors in the creation.

 Click the **Create codespace** button to start the Codespace creation process.

 ![Selecting your development container configuration](./images/select-container-codespace.png)